NMA: Neural Multi-slot Auctions with Externalities for Online Advertising: Experiments

 \section{Experiments}

-In this section, we conducted extensive offline experiments on public and industrial datasets\footnote{The code is publicly accessible at \url{https://github.com/Lemonace/NMA_code}.}, and conducted online A/B test on Meituan food delivery platform, with the aim of answering the following research questions:
+In this section, we conducted extensive offline experiments on public and industrial datasets , and conducted online A/B test on Meituan food delivery platform, with the aim of answering the following research questions:

 $\bullet$ \textbf{RQ1}: Compared with widely used auction mechanisms in the industrial platform, how does NMA perform in terms of platform revenue and social welfare?

 $\bullet$ \textbf{RQ2}: How do different modules (i.e., CLPM, LDRM, LDSM, SW maximization auxiliary loss) affect the performance of NMA?